aoterodelaroza/aoterodelaroza.github.io/_gibbs2/98_manual/01_inputoutput.md

 Gibbs2 reads its input from a single file, typically with extension `.ing`.
 This file contains keywords parsed by the program that indicate the details of the system under study and the tasks to run.
-The input file is free-format.
+The input file is free-format and case-insensitive.
 Comments are preceded by a `#` symbol and they can be used anywhere in the input.
 Long lines can be continued using the backslash (`\`) character.

 A simple input file corresponding to a pseudopotential/plane-waves LDA calculation in MgO is: